EDUCBA

 Example #2 – Using AS Statement for Tables

-When multiple tables are present in your database and there occurs a scenario where you have to retrieve the data from the tables that involve more than one tables and those tables may or may not have columns whose names are same then aliases are used to recognize all the tables involved in the query statement by assigning an alias to each of the tables in the query statement.
-Again the advantages of using an alias for table names are that if the names of the tables are very big then a short alias name can be used further in the same query once an alias is assigned to that table name.
+When multiple tables are present in your database, there occurs a scenario where you have to retrieve the data from the tables that involve more than one table.
+Those tables may or may not have columns whose names are the same; then, aliases are used to recognize all the tables involved in the query statement by assigning a handle to each table in the query statement.
+Again the advantages of using an alias for table names are that if the terms of the tables are very big, then a short alias name can be used further in the same query once an alias is assigned to that table name.

-One of the important usages of using aliases for tables is that when multiple tables have columns that have the same name and those tables are used in the same query then to identify the column that is being retrieved or applied restriction on can be specified by simply specifying the alias instead of the table name.
+When many tables have columns with the same name, one of the primary uses of table aliases is to identify the column that is being fetched or applied restrictions by simply specifying the alias rather than the table name.
 Let us create one more table named educba_writers which has the following columns:

 Query: